JakeNijssen/EPCoreRework/README.md

 }
 ```

-### Database System
+## Database System
 EPCore has an advanced Database system that allows Developers to easily execute SQL statements, without having to edit your code because you missed a comma or something.
 Here is an example for creating a table with EPCore's SQL system.
 In order to execute database queries to your plugins own database, you will need to initialize the Database Manager in your plugin, along with an `SQL.yml` file.

 #### Setup

-You will need to create an `sql.yml` file in your plugins data folder, and then the  Database Manager should automatically be able to read it when initializing it.
+⋅⋅⋅You will need to create an `sql.yml` file in your plugins data folder, and then the  Database Manager should automatically be able to read it when initializing it.
 ```yaml
 # Two options here, either MySQL or SQLite (not case-sensitive)
 type: "MySQL"